Marine Professional Development Series

 - IC: Participate in office familiarization with local mariners and FAM FLOATS.

 - IC: Define user needs/thresholds in the marine environment.

 - IC: Perform targeted "surveys" of users.

 - Ability 3.
-Differentiate the various types of marine users by season.
+Differentiate the various types of marine users by season and use.

 - Ability 4.
 Develop soft skills to facilitate relationships with users.